USA Script Helpers

 How Does Lantus Work?

 Lantus is a synthetic or analog insulin manufactured by Sanofi-Aventis.
 Like other kinds of injectable insulin, it provides the body with the hormones necessary to help lower the amount of glucose in the bloodstream.
 Lantus releases insulin slowly in the body, which helps minimize the number of injections required to maintain healthy glucose levels.
 Its long-lasting effects have helped make it an increasingly preferred method for managing feline diabetes, since cats metabolize insulin around twice as fast as people.
 Lantus typically remains active in cats for around 12 hours per dose, which may require owners to administer the medicine twice a day.
 Owners should always consult with a veterinarian regarding specific dosage recommendations and instructions.
-Although the product is not FDA-approved for feline use, it may be available by prescription from a veterinarian.
+Although the product is not -approved for feline use, it may be available by prescription from a veterinarian.
 Unlike some older insulin products, the active ingredient in Lantus, glargine insulin, is not derived from animal-based materials.
 The clear liquid medication is often prescribed in 10 mL vials intended for use with syringes.
 Lantus is also available in 3 mL doses contained inside insulin pen cartridges.
 These reusable devices feature disposable needles and are sometimes favored for their size and convenience.

 What Are The Possible Side Effects?